Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: A Simpson's paradox: Architecture versus solver knobs

-We plot test accuracy of models from Table~\ref{table:models-from-contest} as a function of model quality metrics.
-Consider Figure~\ref{fig:simpsonsPlots1} and Figure~\ref{fig:simpsonsPlots2}, which show test accuracy versus \SPECTRALNORM and \ALPHA, respectively, overall and broken down for each model sub-group, for all models from Table~\ref{table:models-from-contest}.
+We now consider how the test accuracy varies against the \SPECTRALNORM and \ALPHA, respectively, overall and broken down for each model sub-group, for all models from Table~\ref{table:models-from-contest}.
+See Figure~\ref{fig:simpsonsPlots1} and Figure~\ref{fig:simpsonsPlots2} for a summary.
 In our analysis, we first look at each model sub-group (0xx, 1xx, 2xx, \ldots) individually, which corresponds to a specific depth $L$, and we measure the regression and rank correlation metrics on the test accuracy as the hyperparemeters vary.